-NOTE 2: Some exceptions may occur regarding gaps (e.g. some big lakes).
+NOTE 2: Some exceptions may occur regarding gaps.
 As stated in 4.3, these exceptions should be documented.
+See 6.3 for edge-matching issues.

-NOTE 3: in other words, each level of grids, of Territorial Units for statistics and of Enumeration Districts should form a partition of national territory.
+NOTE 3: In other words, each level of grids, of Territorial Units for statistics and of Enumeration Districts should form a partition of national territory.
 For urban areas, this recommendation applies - of course - only to the urban part of the national territory.